 The municipality also has a number of electrical cars in its fleet.

-Sandviken is the first municipality in Sweden to introduce hydrogen buses in city traffic.
-The buses were ordered in 2020 and in 2022, two hydrogen buses will drive passengers here.
+Sandviken was the first municipality in Sweden to introduce hydrogen buses in city traffic.
 As they are quiet and only emit water, they are ideal in city traffic where a lot of people are moving around.
 Did you know that a hydrogen bus cleans approximately 12 cubic meter air per kilometer?

 Many projects are underway around the world to extend the knowledge and infrastructure around fuel cells and hydrogen.
 Countries, such as China, Korea, Japan, the United States, Canada, the United Kingdom, France, Denmark, Norway, Germany and the Netherlands, are pushing the trend hard and in 2018, 25 European countries signed a declaration on a joint investment in hydrogen and fuel cell technology.